-I joined Yahoo in 2015, as part of the BrightRoll acquisition.
-As part of the integration process, I took on the design lead role for the unified Demand Side Platform (DSP), where I've been playing leader, researcher, mentor, cheerleader, prototyper, canary, recruiter, and more to help the team move the design vision for the unified platform forward.
+I joined Yahoo in 2015, through its BrightRoll acquisition.
+As part of the integration process, I was invited to serve as design lead for the unified Demand Side Platform (DSP), where I played leader, researcher, mentor, cheerleader, prototyper, canary, recruiter, and more to help the team move the design vision for the unified platform forward.

 I joined BrightRoll in 2013, where I worked with a team of UX design generalists, product managers, eng managers, and engineers to deliver features for the award-winning BrightRoll console (a video-advertising-focused demand side platform).
 In 2015, BrightRoll was acquired by Yahoo for $640 million.

 In my two years as a UX Designer/Product Manager at UserTesting, I helped increase average order size and gifted time back to users through improvements in the video player and editing tools, test creation flows, dashboard, feedback collection tools, support center, and more.

 Cannaly's a tech startup providing a marketplace platform for manufacturers and retailers of cannabis-infused products.
 Working with the founders, I leveraged proven content strategies, like social proof, repeated CTAs, and imagery to help visitors better understand Cannaly's offering.